tapis-project/uh-hpc-in-the-cloud/block2/intro-to-abaco2.md

 #### Initial Registration

-Once you have a Docker image built and pushed to the Docker Hub, you can register an actor from it by making a POST request to the Abaco API.
+Once a Docker image is built and pushed to the Docker Hub, it can be registered to an actor via a POST request to the Abaco API.

-The only required POST parameter is the docker image to use, but there are several other optional arguments.
+The only required POST parameter required is the docker image to use, but there are several other optional arguments.

 #### Complete List of Registration Parameters
 The following parameters can be passed when registering a new actor.